This is an updated version of the original article by Bảo Trần in 2017.

 Worst months to avoid: July and August

-The northeast monsoon brings uniquely cold and dry weather to the North of Vietnam from November to April, while summer days from May to September are hot and humid with rainfall peaking in July and August.
-The northern region is a stark reminder of the truth that being in Southeast Asia does not make the whole Vietnam automatically hot all year round.
-In fact, December to February can get extremely cold, even frosty and/or snowy in more mountainous areas, so make sure to pack some real warm clothes if you head for North Vietnam during those months!
+The northeast monsoon brings uniquely cold and dry weather to the North of Vietnam from November to April, while summer days from May to September are hot and humid, with rainfall peaking in July and August.
+The northern region is a stark reminder that being in Southeast Asia does not make the whole of Vietnam automatically hot all year round.
+In fact, December to February can get extremely cold, even frosty and/or snowy, in more mountainous areas, so make sure to pack some warm clothes if you head for North Vietnam during those months.

-Unlike the dry-or-wet HCMC, Ha Noi enjoys four distinct seasons.
-Spring (March to April) and autumn (September to November) make the ideal time to visit this capital city, as it offers a combo of cool air, little rain and charming fragrance from beautiful local flowers in full blossom (cherry blossoms in spring and alstonia (“hoa sữa”) in autumn).
+Unlike the dry-or-wet Southern Vietnam, the capital enjoys four distinct seasons.
+Spring (March to April) and autumn (September to November) make the ideal time to visit this capital city, as it offers a combination of cool air, little rain, and charming fragrance from beautiful local flowers in full blossom (cherry blossoms in spring and Alstonia (“hoa sữa”) in autumn).
 Summer months (May to August) can be as hot as 40C, with frequent drizzly days making the air super humid and outdoor exploration challenging.

-During the winter, temperatures average 15-17C and can drop to lower than 10C on especially chilly and windy days of December and January.
-Winter also quickly strips off tree leaves, so there is not much scene to see or do.
-If you still happen to be in Ha Noi during winter months, on the bright side, this is the prime time to chill with family and friends around heart-warming hot pots or BBQ Treat.
+During the winter months (December to February), temperatures average 15-17C and can drop to lower than 10C on especially chilly and windy days of December and January.
+Winter also quickly strips off tree leaves, so there is little to see or do.
+However, on the bright side, this is the prime time to chill with family and friends around heart-warming hot pots or BBQ treats.
 Thankfully, rain is reduced in winter, as another Vietnamese love song famously describes: “Ha Noi this season is devoid of rain/ The chill of early winter blows wind through your scarf…” (“Hà Nội mùa này vắng những cơn mưa/ Cái rét đầu đông khăn em hiu hiu gió lạnh…”)

 Ha Long Bay